Participants hub

 ## Users list [#users-list]

-Go to **Participants** > **Users** to review participants with login credentials.
-The users table supports search, filters,
+Go to Participants > Users to review participants with login credentials.
+The users table includes search, column-display controls, and export.
+A user appears as an admin, trusted issuer, or investor based on their platform and on-chain roles.

-If your role can create users, the page also shows **Create user**.
+If your role can create users, the page also shows a Create user button.
 See [Create users](/docs/operators/user-management/create-users)

 If you do not have permission to view users, the page shows an access-restricted state instead of the table.